List of Lucchese crime family mobsters: Michael DeSantis

 Michael "Big Mike" DeSantis is the current acting boss of the family.
 DeSantis is a member of the Brooklyn faction and a supporter of Vic Amuso.
-In November 1989, DeSantis was inducted into the crime family along with Richie Pagliarulo, Frank Federico and two others, with the ceremony being conducted by boss Vic Amuso, underboss Anthony Casso, and capos Al D'Arco, Sal Avellino, Peter Chiodo, Bobby Amuso, Frank Lastorino and Anthony Baratta.
+In November 1989, DeSantis was inducted into the crime family along with Richie Pagliarulo, Frank Federico, and two others, with the ceremony being conducted by boss Vic Amuso, underboss Anthony Casso, and capos Al D'Arco, Sal Avellino, Peter Chiodo, Bobby Amuso, Frank Lastorino, and Anthony Baratta.
 On September 18, 1991, DeSantis, along with capos Anthony Baratta and Frank Lastorino and soldier Frankie Frederico, conspired to kill Alphonse D'Arco in the Kimberly Hotel in Manhattan, but failed.
-DeSantis walked into the Kimberly hotel wearing a bulletproof vest and a gun in his waistband, but D'Arco spotted the gun.
+DeSantis walked into the hotel wearing a bulletproof vest and a gun in his waistband, but D'Arco spotted the gun.
 While DeSantis went to hide the gun in the bathroom, D'Arco made his escape, eventually defecting and becoming a government witness.
-In April 1993, Michael DeSantis was indicted and jailed along with Frank Lastorino and Richard Pagliarulo on murder conspiracy, extortion and other racketeering charges.
+In April 1993, Michael DeSantis was indicted and jailed along with Frank Lastorino and Richard Pagliarulo on murder conspiracy, extortion, and other racketeering charges.
 DeSantis served 18 years in prison for his involvement in two 1980s murders for the boss.
 On June 28, 2010, he was released from prison.
-In May 2014, the FBI observed a sit-down on Long Island between soldier Michael DeSantis, along with his capo Carmine Avellino, and capo John Castellucci, along with Castellucci's crew member John Cerrella, over an illegal criminal activity between DeSantis, Cerrella and Castellucci.
+In May 2014, the FBI observed a sit-down on Long Island between then-soldier Michael DeSantis, along with his capo Carmine Avellino, and capo John Castellucci and John Cerrella, a member of Castellucci’s crew, over an illegal criminal activity between DeSantis, Cerrella and Castellucci.
 DeSantis violated his parole restrictions during the sit-down but did not return to prison because he had a shoulder replacement surgery and was able to stay in home detention until his parole restriction ended on June 28, 2015.

 During the May 2019 testimony of government witness John Pennisi, it was revealed that in 2017, imprisoned-for-life boss Vic Amuso sent a letter to underboss Steven Crea stating that DeSantis would take over as acting boss, replacing Bronx-based Matthew Madonna.
 If Amuso's orders were not followed, he approved of murdering a number of Bronx faction members.
 DeSantis took over as acting boss after Madonna and Crea both stepped down and agreed to Amuso's orders.
+In May 2020, DeSantis was identified in an FBI surveillance photo meeting with a number of fellow Lucchese mobsters, including his consigliere Andrew DeSimone, caporegimes Frank Salerno and George Zappola, and soldiers Anthony Villani and Anthony Baratta, in Jefferson Park.